 Trike regulations are more complicated.
 A trike rider or passenger may have to wear a helmet and some may even have to wear seat belts depending on vehicle licensing classification.
-Such things as weight of the machine and whether you sit astride or in a seat are factors that have to be considered.
-You should check with the DVLC to find the correct classification.
+Such things like weight of the machine and whether you sit astride or in a seat are factors that have to be considered.
+You should check with the DVLA to find the correct classification.

 Protective body armour

 Effective body armour should carry a CE marking.
-The most common is EN 1621-1 covering the impact performance and dimensional requirements of armour designed to protect elbows, hips, knees and shoulders.
+The most common is EN 1621-1, covering the impact performance and dimensional requirements of armour designed to protect elbows, hips, knees and shoulders.
 These work by reducing the peak force on the rider's body and are generally fitted into the clothing.
 Although in draft form, there are currently no agreed standards for back protectors.